rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

    them.
 The node with more resouce remaining gets a higher score.
 4. **Binding**: This is where the pod is bound to the node with higher score.

+All of these operations are acheieved with different plugins as shown below:

 ![scheduling plugins](../images/scheduling-plugins-kubernetes.png)

 ![Extension Points](../images/extension-points-scheduler-profiles-kubernetes.png)

+Having multiple scheduler can cause issues as these are seperates process, hence they might not be aware of each other and may run into race conditions while scheduling a pod and could try to scheule multiple node on same nodes.